Holding Bars Responsible For Over-Serving

-If a bar is over serving alcohol to a person and that person drives and hurts or kills someone, the bar may be responsible.
-A bartender is considered to be over serving alcohol if they serve someone who is visibly intoxicated.
-These cases have important notice deadlines that must be met.
-Read Oregon’s dram shop statute so that you understand the deadlines.
-Call a lawyer with experience handling dram shop cases and holding bars accountable for over serving alcohol.
-Bars and taverns understand that the more they serve the more they make.
-But Oregon law prohibits them from over serving alcohol.
+If a bar over-serves alcohol to a person, and that person drives and hurts or kills someone, the bar may be responsible.
+Bartenders cannot serve alcohol to someone who is visibly drunk.
+To bring a liquor liability case, you have to meet strict time deadlines.
+Call an Oregon dram shop lawyer with experience handling holding bars accountable for over-serving alcohol.
+Bars and taverns understand that the more they serve, the more they make.
+But Oregon law prohibits them from over-serving alcohol.
 They do it because it pays.
 An experienced liquor liability lawyer can make the bar or tavern pay for the harm they have caused.

-If you’ve been injured by someone you suspect was over-served alcohol, call right away so that you don’t miss a deadline or lose evidence that will prevent you from making a full financial recovery.
+- If you’ve been injured by someone you suspect was over-served alcohol, call right away so that you don’t miss a deadline or lose evidence that would prevent you from making a full financial recovery.